hhidatasettechs-oss/HHI/GOVERNANCE.md

 ---

 ## 4. Auditing Framework — HHI-AF (Control Layer)

+The Hollow House Auditing Framework (HHI-AF) is a compulsory control system applied before and after distribution.

+Audits are not advisory.
+They are enforceable conditions of access and use.

 The Hollow House Auditing Framework is applied to **all assets and outputs**.